Bolivia

 Producing

-40.6 Kt Zn
+40.6 kt Zn

-138.7 Kt Zn
+138.7 kt Zn

-152.6 Kt Zn
+152.6 kt Zn

 The Porco complex is located in the Porco Municipality of the Antonio Quijarro Province, in the Potosí Department, Bolivia.
 50 km southwest of Potosí City, via paved highway, the mine is 150 km from a commercial airport at Uyuni and 581 km from the capital city of La Paz.
 The site is accessible by the towns of Porco and Agua de Castilla, 3.5 km and 5.0 km respectively via secondary gravel roads.
 Concentrates are transported 5 km by truck from Porco Concentrator to the Yancaviri Warehouse and rail station.
-From there rail takes the concentrate directly to the Pacific port of Antofagosta, Chile.
+From there rail takes the concentrate directly to the Pacific port of Antofagasta, Chile.

 The underground mine and process plant are supported by the site infrastructure built up over five centuries of mining activity.
 Potosi city is 50 km to the NW via paved highway and the mine is 150 km via paved National Highway 5 from a commercial airport at Uyuni and 581 km to the capital, La Paz.
 A 5 km gravel access road to the mine site goes through the communities of Agua de Castilla and Porco.